anze3db/adventofcode/README.md

 1 directory, 16 files
 ```

-All the py files look like this:
+All the generated Python files look like this:

 ```python
 """🎄 Solution for Day 1 of Advent of Code 2025 🎄